eschnapp/rzec/framework/q/README.txt

 e.g. on linux, run ~/q/l32/q

+- RaspberryPi users, please note that additional libraries for the pi are available at http://kx.com/q/e/raspberrypi.zip

 When running the trial on Linux 64-bit systems, you may need to install the package ia32-libs.
 Depending on your distribution, usually this can be installed with one of the commands: